devdg/igv-hs37d5/README.md

 IGV natively supports hg19 and hg38, but not hs37d5 which is a fairly popular reference assembly.
 This repo is to assist those working with this assembly.

+First you will need to get teh FASTA for hs37d5.
+Illumina has this here: https://ilmn-dragen-giab-samples.s3.amazonaws.com/FASTA/hs37d5.fa other options can be found here: https://knowledge.illumina.com/software/on-premises-software/software-on-premises-software-troubleshooting-list/000007409

 For dbSNP to work you need to run the following:

 ```